Drawn like a moth to the flame.

 The pointless companion for diaper changes.

-No less than ten moms I talked to said that a wipe warmer is 100 percent useless.
+No fewer than 10 moms I talked to said that a wipe warmer is 100 percent useless.

 In the beginning they all thought it was a good idea—after all, who wants to shock their baby’s bum with a cold wipe?
 But in reality, the wipe warmer takes up space and doesn’t work as effectively as promised.
 Krystle, a mom of two, says that “as soon as you take them out, they are already cold again!”